 Republic Report is a project of the nonprofit group Essential Information.
 The views expressed in a given piece reflect those of the Republic Report writer authoring the piece.

 Republic Report pieces by David Halperin (@DaHalperin) generally also appear on Huffington Post.
 David Halperin engages in public advocacy and advises organizations on strategy, policy, politics, communications, and legal matters.
+He is of counsel to Public.Resource.Org.
 He was previously: founding director of Campus Progress and senior vice president at the Center for American Progress; senior policy advisor for Howard Dean’s presidential campaign; founding executive director of the American Constitution Society; White House speechwriter and special assistant for national security affairs to President Clinton; co-founder of the Internet company RealNetworks; and counsel to the Senate Intelligence Committee.
 His articles have appeared in the New York Times, Washington Post, The Nation, Politico, Foreign Policy, and other outlets.
-Support for David Halperin’s work for Republic Report on higher education issues includes grants from the Ford Foundation, The Institute for College Access & Success, and the Center for Public Interest Law at the University of San Diego.
+Support for David Halperin’s work for Republic Report on higher education issues includes grants from the Ford Foundation, The Institute for College Access & Success, and The Initiative to Protect Student Veterans and Center for Public Interest Law at the University of San Diego.

 Republic Report is nonpartisan.
 Your Republic Report writers strive hard to publish pieces that are entirely accurate and fair, and to write without fear or favor.